charlenetolentino/mattsnotes/README.md

 My name is Matt Miguel and I came to Codefellows to peruse a career in software development.
 Currently I work at Zillow as a Pricing Analyst in the Acquisitions team of Zillow Offers.
 My hobbies include snowboarding, cooking, and annoying my dogs :dog:

-Here is a photo of me and my dogs.

 ![This is me](download.png)